mapbox/Hecate/README.md

 cargo build
 ```

+- Ensure you have database dependencies `postgres` and `postgis` installed.

 - Create the `hecate` database using the provided schema file.
+These instructions assume you have set up a role `postgres` with sufficient privileges.

 ```bash
 echo "CREATE DATABASE hecate;" | psql -U postgres